 From the start, we have placed the customer at the centre of our eDirect project.
 We have been engaging with trusts and suppliers through a series of deep dive workshops.
 We have delved into the good, the bad, and the indifferent perceptions of eDirect as a service.
 We asked our partners to identify what is the most important part of the eDirect system to improve.
 These sessions have been invaluable in terms of identifying and prioritising the key areas of our focus.

-The current COVID-19 pandemic has paused physical meetings.
-However, we are continuing our discussions with our customers and suppliers over emails and in upcoming web based events.
+We have continued discussions with our customers and suppliers through emails, webinars and surveys during the pandemic, whilst physical meetings have been paused.

 Our customers asked questions across three key areas of eDirect: